danielrs95/notasEstudio/0_YouDontKnowJavaScript/5_Async_&_Performance.md

 _Async_ and _parallel_ are different, _async_ is about the gap between _now_ and _later_

-Parallel is about things being able to occur simultaneosly
+Parallel is about things being able to occur simultaneously

 The most common tools for parallel computing are processes and threads

-Processes and threads execute independently and may execute simultaneosly: on separate processors, or even separate computers, but multiple threads can share the memory of a single process
+Processes and threads execute independently and may execute simultaneously: on separate processors, or even separate computers, but multiple threads can share the memory of a single process

 An event loop breaks its work into tasks and executes them in serial, disallowing parallel access and changes to shared memory